Z

 Lawyer & Legal Fees in Zambia 2026

 Compare lawyer fees, court costs, and conveyancing charges in Zambia.
-From hourly consultation rates to full property transfer costs — essential pricing for legal services.
+From hourly consultation rates to full property transfer costs — includes 2025 PTT increase and new contingency fee law.

 Legal Service Fees